arvacims/swarm-janitor/README.md

 * is using Amazon ECR as private Docker registry.

-## Features (production ready)
+## Features

-Docker Swarm Janitor is a light-weight daemon process deployed as Docker image (see below) which
+Docker Swarm Janitor is one light-weight daemon process deployed as some Docker image (see below) which
 * executes `docker system prune --force [--all] [--volumes]` at the configured rate,
 * executes `docker login` (into your ECR) and `docker service update --with-registry-auth` at the configured rate.

-## Features (announced)

-Docker Swarm Janitor automatically
-* discovers manager nodes,
-* retrieves join tokens, and
-* ensures all nodes (re-)join the cluster.
+* lets nodes (spawned by your ASG) join the cluster automatically and prune dead nodes from the swarm.

 ## Usage

 In production environments, use an instance profile instead of the access key.

+Include this command in your user data script:
 ~~~~
 $ docker run \
     --env "AWS_ACCESS_KEY_ID=********************" \